ushaAmbig/angularTestApp/readme.md

 ## Software Used

-Below are the software and frameworks we have used for this project
+Below are the software and frameworks used for this project

  - NodeJS
  - ExpressJS